ekim1009/ekim1009/README.md

 # Hi there 👋, I'm Esther!

 I'm a full stack Software Engineer based in New York, NY.
-I have experience in Javascript, TypeScript, Python, Ruby, PostgreSQL, and React.

 ## 🌵 Tumbleweed